EU wants Google concessions for all platforms: sources

 Mobile devices and tablets are increasingly becoming gateways to the Web and Web-based content such as movies and music.

-Earlier this month, the world's most popular search engine proposed concessions in a bid to settle an 18-month long investigation fueled by complaints from rivals including Microsoft.
+Earlier this month, the world's most popular search engine proposed concessions in a bid to settle an 18-month long investigation fueled by complaints from rivals including Microsoft (MSFT.O).
 Neither Google nor the EU have said what those concessions were.

 It is also concerned that Google's advertising deals may exclude third parties from concluding similar deals with rivals while contractual restrictions on software developers may prevent advertisers from transferring their online campaigns to rival search engines.